akrayvo/riot-gallery-viewer/README.md

 # preloadImagesType
 - if and when images should be preloaded
 - valid values are = **none**, **prevnext**, **galleryload**, and **pageload**
-- **none** = do not preload images. images are only loaded when they are clicked.
+- **none**: no preloading; only load images when they are viewed
-- **prevnext** = when an image is viewed, the previous and next images are preloaded.
+- **prevnext**: when an image is loaded, preload the previous and next images
-- **galleryload** = when any image in a gallery is viewed, every other image in the gallery is preloaded.
+- **galleryload**: when a gallery is loaded, preload all images in the gallery
-- **pageload** = when the HTML page is loaded, all images in all galleries are preloaded.
+- **pageload**: load all images in all galleries when the page is loaded
-- preloading will make viewing images faster, but could result in images loading that are never viewed. for galleries with many images or large image sizes, it is not recommended to use galleryload or pageload.
+- preloading will make viewing images faster, but could load images that are never viewed which is inefficient
+- for galleries with many images or large image sizes, it is not recommended to use galleryload or pageload.
 - default value: **prevnext**

 # useMaterialIcons